kohesive/solr-undertow/README.md

 bin/solr-undertow <configurationFile>
 ```

-You can run the included example stand-alone Solr 4.10.0 using:
+You can run the included example configuration + Solr 4.10.0 (from the release that includes Solr) using:

 ```sh
 bin/solr-undertow example/example/conf